oracle-livelabs/database/dms-online/introduction/introduction.md

 * **DMS Data Plane**: Managed by DMS Control Plane and transparent to the user.
 The GGS Data Plane manages ongoing migration jobs and communicates with the user's databases and GoldenGate instance using PEs.
 The DMS data plane does not store any customer data, as data flows through GoldenGate and Data Pump directly within the user's tenancy.
 * **Migration**: A Migration contains metadata for migrating one database.
 It contains information about source, target, and migration methods and is the central object for users to run migrations.
 After creating a migration, a user can validate the correctness of the environment and then run the migration to perform the copy of database data and schema metadata from source to target.
 * **Migration Job**: A Migration Job displays the state or a given Migration execution, either for validation or migration purposes.
 A job consists of a number of sequential phases, users can opt to wait after a given phase for user input to resume with the following phase.
-* **Registered Database**: A Registered Database represents information about a source or target database, such as connection and authentication credentials.
+* **Database Connection**: A Database Connection represents information about a source or target database, such as connection details and authentication credentials.
 DMS uses the OCI Vault to store credentials.
-A Registered Database is reusable across multiple Migrations.
+A Database Connection is reusable across multiple Migrations.

 Estimated Lab Time: 180 minutes -- this estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.